 Will I be able to resume my daily activities when I get out?

 Yes.
 And it may be good to arrange your time so you don't have to rush.
 Many people enjoy savoring the peace and quiet before jumping into something hectic.

 The term "sensory deprivation" describes areas of scientific research that consider the effects of reduced environmental stimulation.
 The words are an unfortunate choice for those of us who are presenting the floating experience as something pleasant, attractive and relaxing.
 We notice that people run away from us when they hear the possibility of any form of deprivation.
 As a result we are careful to point out that the senses are fully operational and in fact, the senses are very pleased to be relieved from the prevalent atmosphere of sensory overload.
 Stimulus reduction is an accurate description of the tank environment.

-Am I locked in?
-Can't I soak in an Epsom salt at home?
+Can't I soak in an epsom salt at home?

 Yes you can and we encourage it.
 This is very good for the body and can relax you.
 After you have done this, we recommend that you come and experience the difference of floatation where you are floating in over 800 lbs of Epsom salt in a controlled environment.
 The feeling of floatation is unique and is not found anywhere else on Earth.
 You can get great distances by walking, but flying is generally quicker, easier, and available.